MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 > [!NOTE]
 >
 > - The input file for this command is the file that is created by running the `qnamaker:convert` command as discussed in the previous step.
+The filename is **converted.json** by default.
-> - The `name` option is optional if the QnA Model JSON file has a value for the name property, otherwise it will be required.
+> - The `name` option is the name of the QnA Maker KB and is optional if the QnA Model JSON file has a value for the name property, otherwise it will be required.

 For additional information on using this command, see [`bf qnamaker:kb:create`][bf-qnamakerkbcreate] in the BF CLI QnA Maker readme.